 How Does Square Work?
 The Beginner’s Guide To Square For Small Business

-There’s a lot that small businesses want to know about Square and how it can make it easy to process their mobile payments.
-Square can be many things to many different types of businesses, but at its core, it is a solution to help businesses manage how they process payments from transactions both online and in-person.
-In this post, we’ll answer all of your most basic questions about Square, including how Square works.
-We’ll also tell you everything you need to know about using Square for small business.
+Square’s business model is to be many things to many different types of businesses, but at its core, it is a solution to help businesses manage how they process payments from transactions both online and in-person.
+In this post, we’ll answer all of your most basic questions about Square for small business, including how Square works.

 Table of Contents